-HCL has developed a next-generation framework called MVision to address the new industrial revolution and the change that is happening in digitization and connectivity.
+HCLTech has developed a next-generation framework called MVision to address the new industrial revolution and the change that is happening in digitization and connectivity.
 The new disruptions need a more focused and pragmatic approach to make manufacturing organizations future-ready.
 MVision framework, specifically "MVision for Business," helps customers identify and address business needs to transform.
-Through the "MVision for Business" framework, HCL provides business consulting services to understand the need for 5G in the manufacturing process and enhance operations and experience.
+Through the "MVision for Business" framework, HCLTech provides business consulting services to understand the need for 5G in the manufacturing process and enhance operations and experience.

 "MVision for Business" helps organizations define the need for 5G and its amplified need in recent times for the industrial revolution.
 The services are delivered along with innovative use cases, which are mainly categorized under three buckets: -

 - eMBB (enhanced mobile broadband) – Services that require stable connections with very-high peak data rates up to 20 Gbps at DL and 10 Gbps at UL and 100 Mbps at DL and 50 Mbps at UL in cell edge areas.
 For example, voice and video calls